A Foundation for Success

 Catholic Intellectual Tradition

-Students will complete one Theology and one Philosophy course as part of Bridges.
-These can be taken as part of their Competency courses, as an Essential Questions Seminar, or as stand-alone courses.
+You will complete one Theology and one Philosophy course as part of Bridges.
+These can be taken as part of your Competency courses, as an Essential Questions Seminar, or as stand-alone courses.

-Students will bolster writing skills in in a career-oriented fashion by completing three W courses, at least one which will be in their major.
+You will bolster writing skills in in a career-oriented fashion by completing three W courses, at least one which will be in your major.